 A part of the colours and beauty of Aveiro is inseparable from the famous haystacks of Costa Nova.
 These traditional structures were used by fishermen to store their fishing materials and have also been used as beach houses throughout the years.
 Built near the beach, they welcome the sea with their façades painted in bright coloured stripes.

 Be amazed by the warmth of the Costa Nova fishing spirit which is still very much present in its sand plains.
 Discover the beach, the town and the history of this area.
-You can also visit other beaches near-by like the Vagueira and Mira beaches, and discover the Xávega Art, an ancient fishing art which consists of two oxen pulling fishing nets out of the sea.
+You can also visit other beaches near-by like the Vagueira and Mira beaches.
 A true journey back in time!

 The origin of the name Costa Nova do Prado